-Coolant: Must be water only - no antifreeze, anti-boil, water-wetter or other additives allowed.
+Coolant: Must be water only or a non-glycol based coolant.
+No antifreeze, anti-boil, water-wetter or other additives allowed.
 That stuff is slippery, so when your car pukes its guts all over the track, we don't want to be sliding around in it.
 A functional catch tank is mandatory.